 Staying hydrated is vital, and having the right tools to offer your dog water frequently throughout your dog camping trip or hike will ensure your dog remains adequately hydrated.

-There are tons of options but pick the style that best suits your dog's drinking habits.
-Bring one camping, in the car ride, for day trips, and for long walks.
+There are tons of options, but pick the style that best suits your dog's drinking habits.
+Bring one camping, in the car ride, for day trips, and for long dog walks

+Tainted water can also make your dog sick.
 Don't let your pet drink from standing water, lakes, ponds, or streams that could be riddled with bacteria.
+Keep your dog hydrated to ensure a safe and fulfilling experience and prevent heat stroke.

 Dog Leash

-Don’t forget his leash at home!
-It’s a good idea to stash an extra leash in the car camp too, just in case one break, or you find yourself in need of a spare.
-You won’t want to be without one.
+Don't forget his leash at home!
+It's a good idea to stash an extra leash in the car camp, too, just in case one breaks or you find yourself in need of a spare.
+You won't want to be without one.
 Some people like to let their dogs roam in the great outdoors, but we don't recommend it for health and safety reasons.

 Are you looking for a hands-free approach?
 Runners and hardcore hikers often prefer a hiking belt system over a traditional leash.

-Safety Tip: Keeping your dog on a leash is highly recommended if you are hiking or camping with dogs in a bear or cougar country.
-Even for dogs with excellent recall who are used to being off-leash, keeping them close to you on a hike can prevent encounters with wildlife and keep your dog from sampling potentially dangerous berries, plants, and stagnant water on your path.
+Safety Tip: Keeping your dog on a leash is highly recommended if you are hiking or camping with dogs in bear or cougar country.
+Even for dogs with excellent recall who are used to being off-leash, keeping them close to you on a hike can prevent encounters with wildlife.

 Dog Collar with ID Tags